thedevelopersworld/linux-junk-cleaner/README.md

 ./setup

-Installation completed !......now you can open application using commnad <junk-cleaner> or just clicking on desktop icon.
+Installation completed !......now you can open application using command junk-cleaner or just clicking on desktop icon.

 Uninstallation :